heptarch/heptarch.github.io/drafts/will.md

 ## Introduction

 Chaos is usually applied to complex systems like chemical admixtures, bacterial colonies, planets or piles of sand.
-But the brain is also a complex system, and according to some theories, likes to maintain itself near phase transitions where small perturbations can lead to large effects.
+But the brain is also a complex system, and according to the theory of *self-organized criticality (SOC)*, likes to maintain itself near phase transitions where small perturbations can lead to large effects.
 This sensitivity to perturbations is characteristic of *chaos in the Lyapunov sense*, where an initial uncertainty $\delta x(0)$ in a parameter $x$ grows exponentially in time:

 $$
 \delta x(t) \approx e^{\lambda t}\delta x(0).